 - This step is generally happening throughout the entire recording process, but I like to reserve time to add in any special details that will make the songs shine and stand out.

-That’s it!
-After tracking we move onto mixing and mastering and soon you’ll have something that I hope you are forever proud of!
+That’s it! (insert high five gif) After tracking we move onto mixing and mastering and soon you’ll have something that I hope you are forever proud of!

 NORTHARY STUDIO INSTRUMENTS & AMPS